1. Aims of the policy

 - data collected through using our cookies, as described below.

-DECALIA does not perform any profiling or evaluation of characteristics based on automatically-processed personal data.
+DECALIA does not perform any high-risk profiling or automated individual decision.

 3. How personal data is collected or received